OWASP/Top10/2021/docs/A03_2021-Injection.md

     characters, such as text areas or APIs for mobile applications.

--   For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter.
+-   For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter.<br/>

--   Note: SQL structures such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
+    **Note:** SQL structures such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
 This is a common issue in report-writing software.